-Nominal government bonds remain at "mild disinclination".
-The risk for economic activity in general is still tilted to the downside.
+Relative value to be found in Nominal government bonds remain at "mild disinclination".
+The risk for economic activity in Euro govt bonds general is still tilted to the downside.

 France was downgraded in line with Germany to "disinclination" after last month's rally on the back of very expensive valuations and negative absolute yield levels.
 Italy remains at "mild preference", as there is still good relative value within the EUR sovereign bond space.